Resident Resources at UPMC Susquehanna

 For Students: Big City Medicine in a Rural Setting

 When people think of teaching hospitals, they usually think about big cities and names like Johns Hopkins or Cedars-Sinai; however, medical students can gain top-quality, hands-on experience right here in Williamsport!
-Each year, over 50 students take part in the Family Medicine Residency Program student clerkships.
+Each year, over 50 students from all over the U.S. take part in the Family Medicine Residency Program student clerkships.

 Clerkships are offered in obstetrics, pediatrics, and family medicine.
 Many students take part in a rotation in obstetrics from a family medicine perspective that has received rave reviews from the students who have completed it.
 During the OB rotation, students gain practical experience in a hands-on pregnancy care environment.